MariemMimouni/simple_shell/README.md

 ### Usage

-After compilation, the resulting program can run stand-alone, either in interactive or non-interactive mode.
+After compilation, the resulting program can run and stand-alone, either in interactive or non-interactive mode.

 #### Interactive Mode